theoccasionoctopus/theoccasionoctopus-server/docs/hosting/ubuntu-focal.md

     sudo su --login -c "psql -c \"CREATE USER occ_oct_app WITH PASSWORD 'ENTER-PASSWORD-HERE';\"" postgres sudo su --login -c "psql -c \"CREATE DATABASE occ_oct_app WITH OWNER occ_oct_app ENCODING 'UTF8'  LC_COLLATE='en_GB.UTF-8' LC_CTYPE='en_GB.UTF-8'  TEMPLATE=template0 ;\"" postgres

+## Configure the message queue

+Configure the server to accept connections from localhost only:

+    echo "NODE_IP_ADDRESS=127.0.0.1" >> /etc/rabbitmq/rabbitmq-env.conf
+    /etc/init.d/rabbitmq-server restart

+Generate a random password to use for the RabbitMQ user.
+Keep a note of it handy for the rest of this guide, but you won't need it saved afterwards.

+Change the password for the guest user:

+    rabbitmqctl change_password guest ENTER-PASSWORD-HERE

 ### Configure the app

 Create `/home/occ_oct/software/.env.local` with the contents (edited as appropriate):